How to Build a Simple RFP Process: 5 Steps to Win More Bids

 As you’ve learned earlier, you must evaluate whether an RFP is an unmissable opportunity once it lands in your inbox.
 Instead of deciding whether it’s an immediate yes or no as you skim through the document, it’s best to be diligent with a consistent scoring system.

 Not sure what to evaluate?
-Follow this Go/No-Go Decision Template, which compiles the top factors that hundreds of RFP teams consider before deciding to move forward with a response.
+Follow this Go/No-Go Decision Template, which compiles the top factors that hundreds of proposal teams consider before deciding to move forward with a RFI, RFP, or RFQ response.

 3. RFP Automation Software